freerange/freeagent_transaction_explainer/README.md

 ## What's this?

-It's a Chrome Extension that automates some of the process of us explaining our transactions in FreeAgent.
+A Chrome Extension which explains FreeAgent transactions according to a set of customisable rules.

 ## Why?